Middle Littleton Tithe Barn

 More recent thinking is that the Tithe Barn was built by Abbot John de Brokehampton (1282 - 1316) to store hay and cereals (before threshing).
 The Abbey extracted the ‘tithe’ on both crops and livestock to provide an income from the Littletons to finance the hostilarius for the accommodation of guests at the Abbey.

 The barn is constructed of Blue Lias stone and Cotswold stone dressing, it has a triple purlin roof which is tiled in stone.
 The roof slates range from 6 to 18 inches long and were held in place with wooden pegs, though these have been replaced with pegs of aluminium.

 It stands 130 feet long and 42 feet wide (external measurement) and originally had a pair of gabled porches on each of the long sides but sadly now only the south porch survives.
 It is truly a magnificent building, an imposing reminder of the power of the medieval abbeys.
 Look for decorative finials over the gable ends, these were traditionally used as a good luck charm or to ward off evil.

 The walls are supported by eight buttresses on the side walls and three on the end.
 The barn is built in a 'raised cruck' style, the large cruck timbers are not supported directly on the ground but on raised stone walls.
 The walls are pitted with holes called putlogs, marking the spot where the carpenters and masons inserted scaffolding to build the structure.

 On one side of a courtyard are lean-to farm buildings, and on the other is an old cider press building, with exterior stone steps leading to the first floor entrance.
 This area has a long tradition of growing fruit, so it is very likely that villagers often paid tithes in apples, pears, or similar fruit.

-We are currently in the process of restoring the orchard associated with the tithe barn and hope one day to restore the cider mill.
+We are currently in the process of restoring the orchard associated with the tithe barn and hope one day to restore the apple store and apple presses.